obophenotype/upheno/docs/reference/phenotype-data.md

 - Analysis: It involves statistical analysis, such as calculating mean, median, standard deviation, and applying various statistical tests.
 It allows for a more objective and replicable assessment.
 - Interpretation: Quantitative data provides a more concrete and measurable understanding of traits, making comparisons and statistical testing more straightforward.

-Qualitative data is descriptive and categorical, while quantitative data is numerical and measurable.
-Both types are essential for a comprehensive understanding of phenotypic traits, each offering unique insights into biological variation and complexity.

 <a id="precoordinated"></a>